MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/administrative-settings-opt-in-newyammer.md

     ![Meet the New Yammer dialog box](../media/yammer-preview-meet-new-yammer.png)

+ ## Enable the new Yammer for all users with no opt-out option

+Selecting this option would ensure users in your organization are in the new Yammer experience and do not see the toggle out option.
+This is an accelerated setting to get all users in your organization are using the new Yammer.
 - If your organization wants to remove all access to the new Yammer, you will need to [contact Microsoft support](https://docs.microsoft.com/microsoft-365/admin/contact-support-for-business-products?view=o365-worldwide&tabs=online).

 >[!NOTE]